 What to do if your student visa application is rejected

-If your UK student visa application gets refused, it’s natural to feel disappointed or stressed by the outcome.
+If your student visa application gets refused, it’s natural to feel disappointed or stressed about the outcome.

 Remember that you are not the first international student to have their visa application rejected, and a range of support is available.